wdas/unf/doc/sphinx/api_reference/python/Notice/StageContentsChanged.rst

     Notice sent when the given Usd Stage's contents have changed in any way.

-    This notice type is the autonomous equivalent of the `Usd.Notice.StageContentsChanged`_ notice type.
+    This notice type is the standalone equivalent of the :usd-cpp:`UsdNotice::StageContentsChanged` notice type.